-Avoid having unclear call-to-actions in your videos or emails.
-Unclear calls-to-action often results in analysis paralysis.
-This is a common phenomenon where a recipient gets confused by unclear options and decides not to take any action as a result.
+Critically, however, you want to avoid having unclear CTAs in your videos or emails.
+Unclear CTAs often result in analysis paralysis.
+Viewers freeze up and decide not to take any action as a result.
 Yikes!

-If you’d like to try the Dubb Video Communication Platform two weeks for free, signup here.
-If you’re ready to subscribe to the premium service (which includes features such as calls-to-action, calendar booking, CRM integration and much more, feel free to take advantage of a 10 percent discount code: DUBBVID).
+If you’d like to try the Dubb Video Communication Platform two weeks for free, sign up here.
+If you’re ready to subscribe to the premium service (which includes features such as CTAss, calendar booking, CRM integration and much more, feel free to take advantage of a 10 percent discount code: DUBBVID).
 Also, don’t forget to check out the free Dubb Chrome Extension.

 [eBook] Ultimate Guide to Using Video for Sales